COVID-19 Information

 Each User Facility (SSRL, LCLS, FACET, Cryo-EM, AD Test Facilities, ATLAS, and many others) will have their own approval process to come on site.
 Please see the user facility sites for details.
 Check with your User Facility Point of Contact to understand all requirements.

-If you test positive for COVID or are experiencing COVID-related symptoms contact your Point of Contact (POC) and do not come on site to SLAC (if you are in the Guest House, stay in your room and notify the Guest House manager).
+If you test positive for COVID, contact your Point of Contact (POC) and do not come on site to SLAC. (if you are in the Guest House, stay in your room and notify the Guest House manager.).
 POCs should then notify covid@slac.stanford.edu with 'secure' in the subject line.

 Course 100R : COVID-19 Training is recommended but optional for users.
 See your User Facility webpage for other required core training or check with your Point of Contact.